jonathanslenders/python-deployer/docs/examples/django-deployment.rst

     chmod +x deploy.py

 This does nothing yet.
-In the following sections, we are going to add more code to the ``DjangoDeployment`` node.
+In the following sections, we are going to add more code to the ``DjangoDeployment`` :class:`~deployer.node.base.Node`.
 If you run the script, you will already get an :ref:`interactive shell <interactive-shell>`, but there's also nothing much to see yet.
 Try to run the script as follows:

 .. code-block:: bash